 Counselling is a chance to explore, reflect and be heard

 Counselling with me is a shared undertaking to make sense of your experience.
+It is a dialogue of depth, and I don’t deal in “tools” or “techniques”.
 I think of myself as a companion and facilitator in your exploration, and together we will try to work towards a deep understanding of your experience and look at the situation from different perspectives and new angles.
 I bring energy, warmth, sensitivity and frankness to my client relationships and provide a supportive and non-judgmental environment; sometimes just hearing yourself say out loud the things you have been feeling can bring relief and clarity.
 I won't give you advice or tell you what to do; I believe that you are ultimately the expert on your own life.
 Counselling with me is first and foremost a safe and confidential space in which to share and stay with how you are feeling, and be heard.

 Counselling can be challenging